shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/custom-pallet.md

 );
 ```

-We can declare events here with this enum, which can be called from the module calls.
-This informs the user that something went wrong
+We can declare events with the Error enum, which can be called from the module calls.
+This informs the user that something went wrong.

 ```rust
 decl_error! {
 	pub enum Error for Module<T: Config> {